-Join David Powers for an in-depth discussion in this video Inspecting single directories with DirectoryIterator, part of Up and Running with the Standard PHP Library.
+Join David Powers for an in-depth discussion in this video Inspecting single directories with DirectoryIterator, part of Learning the Standard PHP Library.

 - To traverse the contents of a directory, you have a choice of DirectoryIterator and FilesystemIterator.
 In this video we will focus on DirectoryIterator.
 In my SPL testing site I've created a page called directory.php, and we'll use that to create a DirectoryIterator to inspect the common directory.
 So create a variable file iterator and new DirectoryIterator, and we pass that as an argument the path to the directory we want to traverse, so that's common.